 The office currently carries on a broad practice of law that includes: personal injury/civil litigation, immigration, family law, real estate, corporate/commercial law, wrongful dismissal, wills and estates, and environmental law.

-With ten lawyers, 1 student-at-law and 26 support staff, Huckvale LLP proudly continues to serve the people of Southern Alberta in the tradition of excellence began by the firm’s founder, Lewis Martin Johnstone.
+With eight lawyers and 26 support staff, Huckvale LLP proudly continues to serve the people of Southern Alberta in the tradition of excellence began by the firm’s founder, Lewis Martin Johnstone.

 The practice began in 1906 when Lewis Martin Johnstone opened his law office in Lethbridge – coincidentally, the same year the City of Lethbridge first became incorporated.